stevenbister/cf-sveltekit-drizzle-starter/README.md

 ## Components

-Components are build on top of [Bits UI](https://www.bits-ui.com/docs/getting-started)
+Components are build on top of [Bits UI](https://www.bits-ui.com/docs/getting-started) and styled with [Open Props](https://open-props.style/)

 ## Building